-Math.
 231. Statistical Inference (3)

-Probability, distribution of random variables; hypergeometric, binomial, Poisson, normal, gamma and beta distributions, moments, samples, populations, classification of data, random sampling; sampling distributions of mean and variance; chi-square, t , F ; testing of hypotheses and estimation, Neyman-Pearson Lemma and likelihood ratio tests, methods of maximum likelihood and moments; application of chi-square, t and F ; correlation and regression theory of two variables; brief introduction to non-parametric methods and analysis of variance.
+Probability, distribution of random variables; hypergeometric, binomial, Poisson, normal, gamma and beta distributions, moments, samples, populations, classification of data, random sampling; sampling distributions of mean and variance; chi-square, t , F ; testing of hypotheses and estimation, Neyman-Pearson Lemma and likelihood ratio tests, methods of maximum likelihood and moments; application of chi-square, t and F ; correlations and regression theory of two variables; brief introduction to non-parametric methods and analysis of variance.
 Prerequisite: Math.
 23 or nine semester-hours of calculus.
 First and second semesters.
-Staff ear equations; theory of matrices and linear transformations; linear spaces; bilinear and quadratic forms.
-Prerequisite: Consent of the chairman of the department.
-First semester.
-Mr. Otto

-Math.
 241. Matrices and Vector Spaces (3)